sara-nl/swiftdocs/source/Pages/Clients/s3cmd.rst

 Upload large files (>5GB)
 -------------------------

 For files > 5GB files need to be uploaded in parts.
+This is called multipart uploading.
 Below you can see how this works.

 .. image:: /Images/s3cmdmultipart.png